 One cannot go from oppression, to reform, to devolution in one leap.
-It's a long and difficult process to decolonize child welfare.
-Devolution, or rather to expect child welfare professionals to change their practices without organizational shifts in the relationships between their agencies and the FNIM communities within their jurisdiction.
+It's a long rather to expect child welfare professionals to change their practices without organizational shifts in the relationships between their agencies and the FNIM communities within their jurisdiction.